 4. Build Your Social Media Presence

-WeChat is the number one social media app in China for businesses.
+WeChat is the number one social media app in China for businesses?
 It has over 860 million active monthly users and is the most active social media network in the country.
-WeChat grows constantly and users rely on it not just for messaging but for booking, payments, online shopping, and more.
+WeChat grows constantly, and users rely on it for messaging, booking, payments, online shopping, and more.
 The possibilities are endless on WeChat.

 To be able to successfully market your brand in China, you should know about the workings of WeChat.
 It is a closed platform and your business account cannot be viewed unless people know how to search for it.
 This means it can take some time and knowledge to create a presence on this platform.

 One of the best ways is to display your QR code on the website.
 This way, you can link both to help increase the traffic.
 Another great way to build you following on WeChat is to share content.
 You should know where you should share the content to be able to reach a wider audience.
 You can also consider creating and entering WeChat groups related to your products and services and starting conversation threads around the brand to enhance communication.
 You should aim at getting people to share your content on their WeChat which would link back to your website and account.

 Another popular social media network is Weibo which essentially is the ‘Twitter of China’.
 It is an open network so it can be a great way to market your brand by sharing updates on the latest offers, discounts, and promotions.
 Your followers can further spread the content to build your brand reputation.

 The Chinese market is much different from the West and requires special attention.
 Capitalizing on the love for discounts is a good way to gain popularity in China as their buying decisions are mostly motivated by price.